vechain/vevote/docs/VeVote.md

 ### 🕒 When Is Voting Power Counted?

-A **snapshot** is taken at the **start** of every proposal’s voting period, that means that the voting power you will have at the exact `startTime`, will be frozen regardless of when you will cast your vote.
+A **snapshot** is taken at the **start** of every proposal’s voting period, that means that the voting power you will have at the exact `startBlock`, will be frozen regardless of when you will cast your vote.
 Your voting power is locked in based on:

 - All Nodes you own directly